JALsnipe/swift-style-guide/README.md

 #### Test Naming ####

 Tests should initialize an instance that will be used for testing.
-This instance will be referred to as the testInstance.
+This instance will be referred to as the `testInstance`.
 This clearly helps distinguish it from other objects that might be initialized in the test file.
 A common name also helps to quickly identify the object under test when adding to an existing test file.

 Tests should be named using the following format